chrisrn/protein-contacts-prediction/README.md

 python train_from_embeddings.py --pdb_dir protein_data --emb_dir embeddings/enriched_embeddings_pairwise --max_residues 50 --hidden_dim 16 --epochs 10 --results_dir results/runs_pairwise
 ```
 We use a CPU-friendly number of residues to keep from each protein sequence and we can see the results after 10 epochs on the respective result directories (matplotlib plots, tensorboard, csv with metrics, model weights).
-Finally we can see some predicted vs ground-truth contact maps in this notebeook using the model trained on pairwise2 embeddings which is the best one.
+Finally we can see some predicted vs ground-truth contact maps in [visualize_predicted_maps](https://github.com/chrisrn/protein-contacts-prediction/blob/master/src/visualize_predicted_maps.ipynb) notebeook using the model trained on pairwise2 embeddings which is the best one.